Calcium in biology: Health claims

-In 2005 the FDA approved a Qualified Health Claim for calcium and hypertension, with suggested wording "Some scientific evidence suggests that calcium supplements may reduce the risk of hypertension.
+In 2005, the FDA approved a Qualified Health Claim for calcium and hypertension in light of the evidence available at that time, with suggested wording "Some scientific evidence suggests that calcium supplements may reduce the risk of hypertension.
 However, FDA has determined that the evidence is inconsistent and not conclusive."
 Evidence for pregnancy-induced hypertension and preeclampsia was considered inconclusive.
-The same year the FDA approved a QHC for calcium and colon cancer, with suggested wording "Some evidence suggests that calcium supplements may reduce the risk of colon/rectal cancer, however, FDA has determined that this evidence is limited and not conclusive."
+The same year, the FDA approved a QHC for calcium and colon cancer, with suggested wording "Some evidence suggests that calcium supplements may reduce the risk of colon/rectal cancer, however, FDA has determined that this evidence is limited and not conclusive."
 Evidence for breast cancer and prostate cancer was considered inconclusive.
 Proposals for QHCs for calcium as protective against kidney stones or against menstrual disorders or pain were rejected.

 The European Food Safety Authority (EFSA) concluded that "Calcium contributes to the normal development of bones."
 The EFSA rejected a claim that a cause-and-effect relationship existed between the dietary intake of calcium and potassium and maintenance of normal acid-base balance.
 The EFSA also rejected claims for calcium and nails, hair, blood lipids, premenstrual syndrome and body weight maintenance.

-Food Sources
+Food sources

 The United States Department of Agriculture (USDA) web site has a very complete searchable table of calcium content (in milligrams) in foods, per common measures such as per 100 grams or per a normal serving.